mongodb/mongo-bi-connector-odbc-driver/README.md

-MongoDB ODBC 1.0
+# MongoDB ODBC Driver #

-This is a release of MongoDB ODBC (formerly MySQL Connector/ODBC, Oracle's dual-license ODBC Driver for MySQL).
-For the avoidance of doubt, this particular copy of the software is released under the version 2 of the GNU General Public License.
+This is a release of MongoDB ODBC driver, the driver that enables ODBC applications to communicate with [MongoDB's Connector for Business Intelligence](https://www.mongodb.com/download-center#bi-connector).

+For the avoidance of doubt, this particular copy of the software is released under the version 2 of the GNU General Public License and is a fork of the MySQL Connector/ODBC (formerly MyODBC) version 5.7.21.

-MongoDB ODBC is brought to you by MongoDB Inc via a fork of MySQL MongoDB ODBC which is owned and maintained by Oracle Corproration.
+The original README file provided with the upstream repository can be found below.

+# #

 Copyright (c) 1995, 2018, Oracle and/or its affiliates.
 All rights reserved.
 Copyright (c) 2018 MongoDB Inc.